gsehwal/vuepress-toc/docs/welcome.md

 :::

-You can check, the software is already installed on your computer:
+You can check, if Node, Yarn and Vuepress is already installed with:
-Type in your terminal

 ```bash
 $ node --version